Outerbridgeio/outerbridge-docs/readme.md

 4. Build all the code:
 	```
-	yarn run build
+	yarn build
 	```

 5. Start the app:
 	```
-	yarn run start
+	yarn start
 	```

 You can now access the app on `http://localhost:3000/`.

 ## Development
-For development build, run: `yarn run dev`.
+For development build, run: `yarn dev`.
 Any changes will reload the app automatically.